Surface marker buoy: Decompression buoy

 A delayed surface marker buoy (DSMB), decompression buoy, or deco buoy is an inflatable buoy which can be deployed while the diver is submerged and generally only towards the end of the dive.
 The buoy marks the diver's position underwater so the dive boat crew can locate the diver even though the diver may have drifted some distance from the dive site while doing decompression stops.
 A reel and line connect the buoy on the surface to the diver beneath the surface.
-A DSMB can help the diver maintain accurate depth during a decompression stop.
-Alternative means of marking one's position while doing decompression stops are shot-lines, uplines and decompression trapezes.
+A DSMB can help the diver maintain accurate depth during a decompression stop, both as a visual depth reference, and as a buoyancy aid.
+When used as a buoyancy aid, a light tension is kept on the line by establishing a slight negative buoyancy for the diver which can easily be supported by the buoy.
+The tension in the line also keeps the buoy upright, making it more visible at a distance.
+Alternative means of marking and maintaining one's position while doing decompression stops are shot-lines, uplines and decompression trapezes.

 A closed DSMB, inflated through a valve, is likely to be more reliable, by remaining inflated, than an open ended buoy which seals by holding the opening under water.
 A decompression buoy is not intended to be used to lift heavy weights: for this purpose divers use a lifting bag.

-Design
+Shape and size

+To serve effectively as a marker of the diver's position, a decompression buoy must be visible to the intended observers.
+This requires it to project above the surface as much as reasonably possible, and to have a sufficient projected lateral area above the water and a good contrast against the background.

+The shape which easily provides this functionality for an inflatable object is a tall cylinder or gently tapering cone.
+The preferred height depends on the expected sea conditions – in larger waves a taller buoy will be more visible, and for best visibility it should be close to upright, which requires a downward tension on the line in proportion to the height of the buoy.
+The lengths usually marketed range between 1 and 2 metres, with the larger models better suited to rougher open water and longer range visibility.

+Volume

+The volume is determined by the profile, as the buoys are circular in cross section.
+There should be sufficient volume for adequate visibility.
+A large volume can make the buoy difficult to deploy safely if the gas source is not carried by the buoy.

+Air retention

-There are at least four methods of keeping the air in the inflated deco buoy.
+There are at least four methods of keeping the air in the inflated decompression buoy.
 The buoy can be: